 There is no interest charged by Klarna for the “Buy Now, Pay Later” option, so there are no rates to worry about on their end.
 However, if you attach a credit card to your Klarna account and use that to pay for purchases, you will likely be charged interest on the balance if you carry it over from month to month.

-If you choose to go with a longer agreement with Klarna, you can opt for anywhere from six to 36 months to pay off a purchase.
-This longer financing option does come with an interest rate of anywhere from zero to 29.99% APR depending upon your credit-worthiness and other factors.
+If you choose to go with a longer agreement with Klarna, you can choose to pay off a purchase over six to 36 months.
+This longer financing option comes with an interest rate of zero to 29.99% APR, depending upon your creditworthiness and other factors.

 Customer Support

-Klarna offers numerous ways to get in touch with customer support, but the easiest route is the “Report a Problem” button on the Klarna app.
-Live chat is available 24/7 and you can also call the company to speak to a live person around the clock.
+Klarna offers numerous ways to contact customer support, but the easiest route is the “Report a Problem” button on the Klarna app.
+Live chat is available 24/7, and you can also call the company to speak to a live person around the clock.

 Access